 Firstly, organizations should improve threat detection by making better use of behavior analytics and threat intelligence.
 EfficientIP’s DNS Guardian enhances threat visibility by monitoring transactions at the heart of the DNS server thus serving as an effective first line of defense, as almost all connections are initiated through a DNS request.

 Another critical component for healthcare IT security could be utilizing DNS Firewall, which prevents connected devices from becoming infected with malware and blocks their activity should an infection occur.
 Embedded in EfficientIP SOLIDserver appliances, the application provides a purpose-built and complementary solution to traditional enterprise network security systems.

 Companies should also rely more on Zero-Trust strategies.
 In short, Zero Trust helps prevent data breaches by using strict access controls and assuming that anyone on the network is not to be trusted, requiring verification before granting access to resources.
 It is a strategy that can make better use of behavior analytics to determine who is a likely threat and who is not.
 Currently, only 10% of healthcare respondents in the DNS Threat Report use Zero Trust architecture.
 21% have piloted it; 40% have not yet explored the option.

 As COVID-19 pushes an explosion in the prevalence of telehealth, telemedicine, and remote work in the healthcare sector, the potential attack surfaces will only grow.
 The time has never been better to shore up DNS security in the healthcare sector.

-Learn more about the costs and damages of DNS attacks, more business impacts by industry, worldwide data privacy initiatives, and recommendations for holistic network security in the 6th annual report.DOWNLOAD NOW
+Learn more about the cost and damages of DNS attacks, business impact by industry and recommendations for holistic network security.DOWNLOAD NOW